Palpitations: Evaluation

 An aggressive diagnostic approach is recommended for those at high risk and can include ambulatory monitoring or electrophysiologic studies.
 There are three types of ambulatory EKG monitoring devices: Holter monitors, continuous-loop event recorders, and an implantable loop recorders.
 Patients should be made aware of the properties of the device and the accompanying course of examination.
 The Holter monitor is a 24-hour monitoring system that is worn by exam takers themselves and records and continuously saves data.
 Holter monitors are typically worn for a few days.
 The continuous-loop event recorders are also worn by the exam taker and continuously record data, but the data is saved only when someone manually activates the monitor.
 The continuous-loop recorders can be long worn for longer periods of time than the Holter monitors and therefore have been proven to be more cost-effective and efficacious than Holter monitors.
 Also, because the person triggers the device when he/she feel the symptoms, they are more likely to record data during palpitations.
-An implantable loop recorder is a device that is placed subcutaneously and continuously monitors for cardiac arrhythmias.
+An implantable loop recorder is a device that is placed subcutaneously and continuously monitors for the detection of cardiac arrhythmias.
 These are most often used in those with unexplained syncope and can be used for longer periods of time than the continuous loop event recorders.
-An implantable loop recorder is a device that is placed subcutaneously and continuously monitors for the detection of cardiac arrhythmias.
-These are most often used in those with unexplained syncope and are a used for longer periods of time than the continuous loop event recorders.
 Electrophysiology testing enables a detailed analysis of the underlying mechanism of the cardiac arrhythmia as well as the site of origin.
 EPS studies are usually indicated in those with a high pretest likelihood of a serious arrhythmia.
 The level of evidence for evaluation techniques is based upon consensus expert opinion.